ublue-os/ucore/README.md

 ## What is this?

-This is an OCI base image of [Fedora CoreOS](https://getfedora.org/coreos/) with quality of life improvments.
+This is an OCI image of [Fedora CoreOS](https://getfedora.org/coreos/) with quality of life improvments.

 ## Features